SebRoe/Why-Was-That-Happening_Offering-Reasons-For-Events/README.md

-Dieses Repository ist in drei Teile unterteilt.
+This repository is divided into three parts.

 - Causal Hans
 - CoinRunner
 - Evaluation

-Jedes Unterverzeichnis enthält seine eigene Readme und Erklärungen.
+Each subdirectory contains its own Readme and explanations.